Skip to content

 Ensure all three Svix headers are present in your request:

-orgIdin the URL matches your organization - Verify the
+• Verify the orgId in the URL matches your organization

 Wait 60 seconds before sending more requests, or configure higher limits via environment variables: